Penn Carey Law - Logo

 Recently:

-The clinic expanded its collaboration with the Philadelphia Nurse-Family Partnership to provide legal support and representation to pregnant and parenting youth who have been impacted by the child welfare system.
+The Clinic expanded its collaboration with the Philadelphia Nurse-Family Partnership to provide legal support and representation to pregnant and parenting youth who have been impacted by the child welfare system.
 In one case, students successfully represented a young mother seeking to re-enter foster care and leave the family shelter system.
-In another matter, students opposed their client’s discharge from foster care during the pandemic and successfully argued for extended jurisdiction and additional supports to transition her and her son to a more stable situation.
+The Clinic also regularly assists with Special Immigrant Juvenile Status (SIJS) cases, advocating for pathways to permanent residency for immigrant youth who have faced abuse and neglect in their home country.

-As a member of the Family Justice Partnership with Children’s Hospital of Philadelphia and Community Legal Services, the clinic provided legal services to address the social determinants of health for children and families in Philadelphia.
-Students helped staff an onsite utility clinic to assist low-income families with applying for assistance with their gas, water, and electricity bills.
+As a member of the Family Justice Partnership with Children’s Hospital of Philadelphia and Community Legal Services, the clinic provides legal services to address the social determinants of health for children and families in Philadelphia.
+Students partner with medical teams to identify civil legal needs that impact health.

 The Legislative Clinic is one of only a handful of law school clinical programs devoted to legislative lawyering and the formation of public policy.
 The clinic combines legislative fieldwork in Congress, state and local legislatures, and national nonprofits with classroom study of legislative process, statutory drafting, and legislative advocacy.